marty90/Network-Conditions-Emulator/README.md

 # Network Conditions Emulator

-This script artificially limits bandwidth, delay and loss rate on selected interfaces.
+This bash script artificially limits bandwidth, delay and loss rate on selected interfaces.
 It allows traffic shaping on both downlink and uplink.
 It can enforce shaping on multiple interfaces at a time.

 For information and suggestions please write to: martino.trevisan@polito.it

-## Dependencies
+## 1. Dependencies

 This is a bash script to be used in a *Linux* environment.
 It depends on the the package `tc`.
 Under the hood it uses the kernel module `ifb`.

-## Usage
+## 2. Usage

 To start traffic shaping, you can run:
 ```